lgw2/lgw2.github.io/_teaching/csci112-fall-2023/syllabus.md

 Since five classworks and two labs are dropped, your work on dropped assignments may be counted as a bonus.
-There may be additional assignments that you can complete for bonus as well.
-The maximum bonus you may earn from this is 3 points out of 100 for the semester.

-Here's how this bonus category will be computed.
-First, recall that you can only earn three points total, even if you got more than three total.
-The following things sum up for your bonus score:
-* 1 point: a score of 50% or more on Lab 5;
+You get:

-* 1 point: a score of 50% or more on any of the 6 labs beyond your required 4;
+* 1 point for a score of 75% or more on any lab beyond your required 10;
-* 0.1 point: any classwork beyond your required 17
+* 0.1 point for any completed classwork beyond your required 22.

 #### Course survey and evaluation

-If 75% or more of the class completes the mid-semester course survey (through D2L), whole class gets 1 bonus point.
-Same goes for the course evaluation (through the university system).
+If 75% or more of the class completes the mid-semester course survey, the whole class gets 1 bonus point.
+Same goes for the course evaluation.

 ### Late assignment policies
 To run a course of this size we cannot accommodate individual requests for